UWUFN/LithiumGS/README.md

 # LithiumGS
 leaked gameserver for og fortnite multiplayer :trollface: the owner got ratted by storm
 # how 2 download
-go to releases and download the exe, you can virus scan it, its not a virus
+go to releases and download the rar, you can virus scan it, its not a virus

 THE USER AND PASS ARE BOTH "admin"
 # other info